-- 1 representative.
-For example, using data from the same or a similar activity type and customizing the data to 2 the relevant region, technology, process, temporal period and/or product. - 3
+29 Extrapolated data: Primary or secondary data related to a similar (but not representative) input, processor 30 activity to the one in the inventory that are adapted or customized to a new situation to make more 31 representative.
+For example, using data from the same or a similar activity type and customizing the data to the relevant region, technology, process, temporal period and/or product.
+32

-4 Proxy data: Primary or secondary data related to a similar (but not representative) input, process, or activity 5 to the one in the inventory, which should be used in lieu of representative data if unavailable.
-These existing data are directly transferred or generalized to the input/process of interest without adaptation.
-6
+34 Proxy data: Primary or secondary data related to a similar (but not representative) input, process, or activity to the one in the inventory, which should be used in lieu of representative data if unavailable.
+These existing 35 data are directly transferred or generalized to the input/process of interest without adaptation.
+36

-7 The most representative, reliable and highest quality data should be used when compiling a product inventory.
-8 Any reviewer of the product inventory should be able to determine the quality of the data and be assured that 9 they reasonably represent the relevant aspects of the foreground and background process(es).
-The quality of 10 the data used should match the purpose of the product account.
-For example, screening assessments might use data that are not geographically specific nor include any site specific process data, while publicly 11

-12 disclosed accounts would aim to use as much site specific or generic process data as possible.
+37 The most representative, reliable and highest quality data should be used when compiling a product inventory.
+Any reviewer of the product inventory should be able to determine the quality of the data and be assured that 38 they reasonably represent the relevant aspects of the foreground and background process(es).
+The quality of 39 40 the data used should match the purpose of the product account.
+For example, screening assessments might 41 use data that are not geographically specific nor include any site specific process data, while publicly disclosed accounts would aim to use as much site specific or generic process data as possible.
+42